YijunAH/Indoor_GPS/README.md

 # Brief Background Information about the datasets

-Data size: nearly one million measurements of signal/rows Data structure: two documents/datasets: offline(as the training set) and online (as the test set)
+Data size: nearly one million measurements of signal/rows Data structure: two documents/datasets: offline(as the training set) and online (as the test set) both in txt format, converted them to dataframe
-Goal: using signals collected at 166 calibration points in offline dataset to get a training model and predict the 60 random selected position in online dataset (Floor map is shown in Fig. 2 below)
+Goal: using signals collected at 166 calibration points in offline dataset to get a training model (via k-Nearest-Neighbour method, KNN) and predict the 60 random selected position in online dataset (Floor map is shown in Fig. 2 below)

 ![FloorMapandMac](doc/CalibPointandMac.png?raw=true "FloorMapandMac")